neo-project/neo-express/docs/command-reference.md

 ### neo-express contract invoke

-The `contract invoke` command invokes a deployed contract in a running NEO-Express blockchain.
+The `contract invoke` command invokes a deployed contract in a running Neo-Express blockchain.
 This command has two required arguments: the contract to invoke and argument values to pass to the contract.
 This command also has two optional arguments as well: